MaxStrange/Artie/artietool/tasks/README.md

           Conventionally, this is the same as the type, but can be different, especially if a task produces more than one of the same type of artifact.
 - *type*: The type of artifact produced.
 The type can be one of:
+    * *docker-manifest*: A Docker manifest list.
+This should be able to be interpreted by anything and everything in a transparent way by treating it as a Docker image - it is just secretly more than one image and the appropriate image is chosen based on the machine architecture.
     * *docker-image*: A Docker image name (including tag and repo); the name of the image produced is specified in the `steps` (see below).
     * *files*: A collection of one or more files.
     * *yocto-image*: A Yocto image binary.